htefera/MLSystemsQualityEvaluation/README.md

 1.  **Model Pre-train tests**
     * To ensure data quality by writing assertions on various characterstics of the given data
     * Also we used Deepchecks to detect duplicates, type mismatches, train test distributions,etc
-2. Model Post-train tests to evaluate the behavior of the trained models
+2.  **Model Post-train tests** to evaluate the behavior of the trained models
-     * Unit testing(Minimum Functionality test)
+     * Minimum Functionality test(robustness testing)
-     * Invaraint tests
-     * Directional expectation tests
+     * Invaraint tests: testing to changes in the less relevant features and see how prediction varies
+     * Directional expectation tests: testing to changes in relevant features and check on the model prediction reacts
-3. Model Perfomance Evaluation
+3. **Model Perfomance Evaluation**
    * We used a machine learing model valdiation tool ***Drifter-ML*** to evalaute performance threshoulds
-5. Data and Model drifts
+5. **Data and Model drifts using DeepChecks**
+   * We used Deepcheecks for testing the train and test data for various features and for testing the behavior of the trained model
    * We used Deepecheck's full_suite() module to check data and model drifts of the various models and the three datasets choosen for the experimentation
-7. dd
 # Datasets Used for the Experimentation
 We used three popular classification datasets from Kaggle to evaluate the classification algorithms
 1. **Fashion MNIST Dataset**